 Instant Pot Corned Beef and Cabbage

 Whether making it for a St. Patrick’s Day celebration or just because you love it, this recipe lets you enjoy the juiciest, most flavorful corned beef that doesn’t take hours to cook.
-Cooking it on the stove is traditional, but that usually takes about four hours, right?
-With this easy recipe, you can have it done in 75 to 85 minutes!
-That is not even an hour and a half.
-And it is so easy; all you have to do is put it in the pot and let it cook.
+With this easy recipe, I can have it ready in under two hours, and I will also show you how to cook the cabbage and potatoes in the instant pot without making them too mushy.

 Table of contents

-I like to make my own brine as well as my pickling seasoning, which you will find in the expert tip section below.
-You never know what you are going to get when you rely on someone else to do it for you.
-My corned beef brine recipe has water, salt, pickling spices, and brown sugar.
+I like to make my own brine and pickling seasoning, which you will find in the expert tip section below.
+My corned beef brine recipe is the ultimate guide to making your corned beef from scratch.

-In addition, I do recommend making this dish with a decent amount of liquid in it.
+I recommend making this dish with a decent amount of liquid.
 Usually, I use at least 1 1/2 cups of broth with an equal amount of beer or water added.
-Corned beef can be very salty, and without adding enough liquid to reach the sides of the brisket, you won’t draw enough of that salt out of the meat during the cooking process.
+Corned beef can be very salty, and without adding enough liquid to reach the sides of the brisket, you won’t draw enough of that salt out of the meat.
 Therefore, it is essential to use enough liquid when cooking it.
-If you don’t have a pressure cooker, check my recipe for Slow Cooker Corned Beef.

 Why you will love this recipe